Importing Data into MariaDB

 / is a virtual root containing logs and other files that are inaccessible to the public.
 We usually create a directory called

 tmp in the virtual root directory to hold data files temporarily for importing into MariaDB.
-Once that's done, all that's required is to log into MariaDB with the mysql client as an administrative user (if not root, then a user with
+Once that's done, all that's required is to log into MariaDB with the mariadb client as an administrative user (if not root, then a user with

 FILE privileges), and run the proper SQL statement to import the data.

 The LOAD DATA INFILE statement is the easiest way to import data from a plain text file into MariaDB.
 Below is what one would enter in the mariadb client to load the data in the file called prospects.txt into the table

 LOAD DATA INFILE '/tmp/prospects.txt' INTO TABLE prospect_contact FIELDS TERMINATED BY '|';

 Before entering the statement above, the MariaDB session would, of course, be switched to the sales_dept database with a USE statement.
 It is possible, though, to specify the database along with the table name (e.g.,